-In the event that you have COPD, finding the reason for your headaches and knowing how to manage headaches is essential because of the potential for life-threatening complications.
+Chronic obstructive pulmonary disease (COPD) is a dynamic lung sickness that makes it harder for you to inhale and can cause secondary headaches.
+If you have COPD, finding the reason for your headaches and knowing how to manage headaches is essential because of the potential for life-threatening complications.

-COPD makes breathing difficult and as a result, can cause secondary headaches.
-A secondary headache is a headache that is caused by other underlying health conditions—such as a sinus infection or COPD.
-Treating the underlying symptom often helps with secondary headaches.
+COPD makes breathing difficult and, as a result, can cause secondary headaches.
+A secondary headache is a headache that forms from other underlying health conditions—such as a sinus infection or COPD.
+Treating the underlying symptom often helps with headaches.

 How COPD Causes Headaches

 Exercising regularly will help your lungs get in better condition.
-Though COPD is not curable, is it treatable by improving the quality of your lungs.
-You should also void any COPD triggers, like smoke, dust, or other irritating things that may enter into your lungs.
+Though COPD is not curable, it is treatable by improving the quality of your lungs.
+You should also avoid any COPD triggers, like smoke, dust, or other irritating things that may enter your lungs.